Creative arts marketing specialists

 Tayla cites the promotional partnership of the musical Chicago with Myer and Voodoo as a prime example of a challenging, rewarding and successful campaign in her three years at ACMN.
 “The performing arts drives us to open our minds to new ideas, to ask questions and to learn; it forces us to think and to feel,” insists Tayla.
 “Our industry is as fun as it is challenging.
 Every day is a new adventure”.

-Francesca Jobberns Content Producer
+Francesca Jobberns Digital and Content Director

 Working across all areas of the company, she has honed her talents alongside Creative Director Guy Mansfield to become an esteemed co-ordinator and producer of numerous video- and photo-shoots in her own right.
-Possessing a double degree in Arts and Commerce, Francesca has demonstrated her artistic flair, photography skills and eye for detail on any number of successful campaigns, including for the Gordon Frost Organisation [GFO] and Newtheatricals.
+Possessing a double degree in Arts and Commerce, Francesca has demonstrated her artistic flair, photography skills and eye to detail on any number of successful campaigns, including for the Gordon Frost Organisation [GFO] and Newtheatricals.

 With a love of theatre from the age of three, Francesca takes pride in having learnt on the job about the production side of the business, her growth and assurance in firm evidence in more than 25 filming projects.